Star Tours – The Adventures Continue: Pre-show

 Television monitors show C-3PO, who has been assigned to maintenance on the StarSpeeder 1000 that guests are about to board, inadvertently getting trapped in the cockpit after the ship's captain leaves.
 Following this, Aly San San presents safety instructions to the guests.
 Once the doors to the StarSpeeder 1000 open, guests enter one of several ride simulators.
 After the doors close, C-3PO complains to R2-D2 (who is stationed on top of the ship) about the misunderstanding, but is ignored when the StarSpeeder 1000 begins to take flight with C-3PO in it.

 Ride experience

-The ride sequence is randomized; guests riding Star Tours will experience four out of 21 different segments during each journey.
+The ride sequence is randomised; guests riding Star Tours will experience four out of 21 different segments during each journey.
 This gives Star Tours the advantage of being both highly repeatable and constantly surprising.
 Even though guests can experience different journeys, the main priority is always delivering a Rebel spy to safety.
-The "rebel spy" is chosen from the guests on the ride vehicle and whose photo is displayed to all the riders, with the dialogue in the ride accommodating to their sex or gender identity.
+The "rebel spy" is chosen from the guests on the ride vehicle and whose photo is displayed to all the riders, with the dialogue in the ride accommodating to their gender.

-There are 21 random segments of the film: four opening segments, five primary destination segments, seven hologram message segments, and five ending destination segments.
-Combined, they allow for 700 different possible ride experiences.
+There are 26 random segments of the film: five opening segments, five primary destination segments, ten hologram message segments, and six ending destination segments.
+Combined, they allow for 1500 different possible ride experiences.
 Segments are chosen randomly with no regard to the chronology of the series, however characters and locations from the sequel trilogy are not mixed with other eras.